nbaron17/quadruped_RL_pybullet/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.

 ---